alek98/cultural-heritage/app/README.md

 `firebase emulators:export ../testdata` - export testdata

 # Get ready for production
+### Deploy angular app & hosting
 When angular app is ready for a production use `cd app` and then `ng build --prod`.
 This will compile angular app into dist/app folder.

 Before deploying, it's a good practice to test compiled app locally.
 In order to do that, first [run firebase locally](#run-firebase-locally) then open firebase hosting emulator.
 This will open localhost:5000 by default with production ready app.

 After app has been tested, we can deploy using: `cd app` and then `firebase deploy --only hosting`.
 Angular app should be deployed to firebase.

+### Deploy firestore
+When deploying firestore, we will deploy firestore database and firestore rules.
+When ready for a production use `cd app` and then `firebase deploy --only firestore`.
+If updating only firestore rules and not dummy test database, use `firebase deploy --only firestore:rules`.

+### Deploy functions
+First change from Spark plan to Blaze plan (pay-as-you-go).
+First, run `cd app/functions`, then run `npm run lint`.
+Here we can see all of the warnings and errors that linter finds.
+In order to let linter fix the errors run `npm run lint -- --fix`.
+After that check again for other errors linter hasn't fixed by running `npm run lint`.
+Manually fix those errors.
+<i>Tip 1: open .eslintrc.js file and put or disable linter rules by editing rules section.
+Tip 2: comment out google extension to disable max-line-len error for 80 characters.</i>

+When errors are fixed and `npm run lint` doesn't give any errors or warnings, compile typescript files with `npx tsc`.
+This is neccessary because compiled files will be deployed, not typescript files.

+After that run `firebase deploy --only functions`.